+Business management can be challenging for anyone.
 Running a business these days is a game of patience and wits.
-You have to know your industry inside out, stay on top of the regulations and laws that govern your business.
+You have to know your industry inside out, and stay on top of the regulations and laws that govern your business.
 Then you have to be a good manager on top of all that.
 Today we’ll try to make this job at least somewhat easier for you by sharing several tips and tricks that should make managing your business a little easier.

 Hire the Right People

 If you want anything done right, you need to do it yourself.
 How many times have you heard that age-old adage being thrown around like it’s some kind of ancient wisdom?
 In the real world, trying to do everything yourself only leads to trouble.
 For one, it’s not feasible for a single person to run an entire business.
-Unless we’re talking about micro-businesses and more importantly, you only have so much time in a day.
-Delegating is key.
+Unless we’re talking about micro-businesses.
+Even when you’re running a micro-business, you only have so much time in a day.
+For this reason, delegating is key.